kkestell/rhea/README.md

 # Rhea

-Rhea is a simple, type safe programming language which compiles to C.
+Rhea is a simple, type safe, partially type inferred, garbage collected programming language which compiles to C.

 ## Example